syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 ---
-layout : post
+layout: post
-title : Types of Syncfusion ChipGroup control for Xamarin.Forms description : This section describes about the available types of chips in Syncfusion Xamarin.Forms SfChipGroup. platform : Xamarin.Forms control : SfChip documentation : ug
+title: Types of Syncfusion ChipGroup control for Xamarin.Forms
+description: This section describes about the available types of chips in Syncfusion Xamarin.Forms SfChipGroup.
+platform: Xamarin.Forms
+control: Chips
+documentation: ug
 ---

 # Set the type for chip group